craftercms/docs/source/system-administrators/upgrade/index.rst

 ---------------
 MongoDB Upgrade
 ---------------
-Crafter Profile and Social version 4.0.8 uses MongoDB v6.
+Crafter Profile and Social version 4.0.0 and later uses MongoDB v4.0.28.
 Please follow the article :ref:`upgrading-mongodb` to learn all about upgrading MongoDB in your Crafter Profile and Social version 3.1.x install.

 .. toctree::